My maternity leave is over and I went back to work this week.

 - 7 Questions to ask when touring a daycare center

-2. Fears of inadequacy
+2. Fears of inadequacy about returning to work

 I really struggle with the fact that I can’t do either job adequately.